 Last but not least, it is supposed to prevent arteriosclerosis, heart attacks or high blood pressure as well as other cardiovascular diseases.
 (6) All of these positive effects have prompted researchers at Harvard University to conduct a major review study on dietary fiber.

-They found that the mortality rate of more than 700,000 study participants decreased significantly the more fiber they consumed daily.
+They found that the mortality rate of more than 700,000 study participants decreased significantly the more of these desirable food substances they consumed daily.
 Anyone who ate at least 70 grams of whole grain every day, had even a 20 percent lower risk of dying from cardiovascular disease such as stroke or cancer.

 Top 5 high-fiber foods lists

 The important question is what foods are high in fiber?
-A good source of fiber are legumes, grains, cereals, fruits and vegetables.
+A good source are legumes, grains, cereals, fruits and vegetables.

-In the following charts I have put together the best foods high in fiber in different food categories.
+In the following charts I have put together the best foods in different food categories.
 As an avid clean eater, hopefully many of those wholesome foods are already an integral part of your diet.

-Whole grains are healthy, complex carbohydrates with lots of bulk.
+Whole grains are healthy, complex carbohydrates with lots of natural bulk forming agents.
 Most of the fibrous compounds are in the outer layers of the grains.
-The following list gives you an overview of the most common fiber rich cereals, grains and whole wheat pasta.
-Most people will love to see the air-popped popcorn fiber ranking at the top, only beaten by bran flakes.
+The following list gives you an overview of the most common fiber heavy cereals, grains and whole wheat pasta.
+Many people will love to see the air-popped popcorn ranking at the top, only beaten by bran flakes.

-Vegetables and lettuce do not have as much “ballast” as cereals, at first glance.
-But look at the fiber to calorie ratio!
+These nutrient dense groceries do not have as much “ballast” as cereals, at first glance.
+But look at the ratio!
 Vegetables provide per 100 kcal the most roughage.
 In the table below, for example, you can immediately see that especially greens perform best per 100 kcal.
 It might be time to look for beet greens or turnip greens at your next grocery shopping.

 But you can spot in this category even more high-fiber low calorie foods such as cabbage, chanterelle mushrooms and endive.